planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Check Modifiers

 A character may have Bonuses to a Check stemming from good equipment or clever ideas.
-These add dice to the base pool made from the relevant Attribute.
+These add dice to the base pool from the relevant Attribute.
 For example, “+2D” means add two dice.
 Die penalties only come from falling into negative Mettle.
-Do not stack multiple bonuses, only count the largest.

-The Difficulty of a Check reflects the situation, and you can raise or lower these as needed.
+The Difficulty of a Check reflects the situation; raise or lower these as needed.
 For example, “+1 Difficulty” or “-2 Difficulty.
-If multiple modifiers apply to the Difficulty, only count the largest bonus and largest (-) penalty.
+This is a tool used by the Guide to set the challenge for players.

 {: .highlight }
 >- Bonuses add dice to Checks, penalties subtract.